About Vital Signs

 This data-driven website compiles dozens of indicators; each is presented with interactive visualizations that allow you to explore historical trends, examine differences between cities and counties, and even compare the Bay Area with other peer metropolitan areas.
 Let’s track our region’s Vital Signs!

 Frequently Asked Questions

 Vital Signs helps Bay Area residents explore our region’s performance using a series of indicators.
-Indicators in four key areas of regional vitality – transportation, land and people, the economy and the environment – allow us to examine historical trends, similarities and differences within our region and our competitiveness with other major metropolitan areas.
+Indicators in four key areas of regional vitality – transportation, land and people, the economy, the environment and social equity – allow us to examine historical trends, similarities and differences within our region and our competitiveness with other major metropolitan areas.

 A Vital Signs indicator is simply a quantifiable measure of regional progress on a specific topic, such as average commute time or median home price.
 Many indicators originate from regional, state and national performance measures, including those developed as part of the region’s long-range transportation and housing blueprint known as Plan Bay Area.

 In order to identify and understand the trends affecting Bay Area residents, workers and businesses, we first need to gather data on the conditions shaping our region.
 For the first time, Vital Signs compiles data on these topics into one easily accessible website, available to the public in addition to agency staff and policymakers.
 Vital Signs makes it easier for Bay Area residents to understand and track progress on key regional issues.